kpp16/Arithmetica/README.md

 ## TODO:
-1. Fix bugs - there are a lot of them!
+1. Fix bugs.
-2. Add ASTs and make a proper interpreter
+2. Add ASTs and make a proper interpreter.
-3. Use LLVM and generate IR code
+3. Use LLVM and generate IR code.
-4. Add more datatypes and more keywords
+4. Add more datatypes and more keywords.